 Lifestyle factors like drinking, smoking, and overeating increase the chances of developing the condition.
 Reducing alcohol intake, losing weight, quitting smoking, and avoiding sedative medications are a starting point for treating physicians.
 Good Sleep Hygiene helps promote good sleep using behavioral interventions such as maintaining a regular sleep routine, avoiding naps during the day, not watching TV or tablets in bed and regular exercise, even modest exercise.

-You can also undertake Sleep Apnea exercises specific to the tongue mouth and throat, or more “whole of body” exercises that include deep breathing, Pilates core exercises and deep diaphragm compression and stretching.
+You can also undertake sleep disordered breathing exercises specific to the tongue mouth and throat, or more “whole of body” exercises that include deep breathing, Pilates core exercises and deep diaphragm compression and stretching.

-Unfortunately, apart from the lifestyle changes mentioned above, there are as yet no reliable Sleep Apnea Home Remedies.
+Unfortunately, apart from the lifestyle changes mentioned above, there are as yet no reliable sleep disordered breathing Home Remedies.